OpenTreeOfLife/otcetera/README.md

 `otc-scaffolded-supertree` is incomplete.
 If completed it will produces a supertree of the its inputs.

+### Solving a subproblem

+    otc-solve-subproblem subproblem.tre
+    otc-solve-subproblem tree1.tre tree2.tre taxonomy.tre

+This will construct a synthesis tree and write it out in newick format.
+Here subproblem.tre contains a list of newick trees ending in the taxonomy.
+If more than one tree file is supplied, the trees are concatenated to form a single subproblem.
+Earlier trees are ranking higher.

+The current solution algorithm attempts to add splits one-at-a-time, checking to see whether the split set is consistent using the BUILD algorithm.

+Non-terminal taxa in the input trees are allowed if they occur in the taxonomy.
+Each terminal taxon contained in the non-terminal taxon is attached to the parent of the non-terminal taxon.
+The non-terminal taxon is them removed.

+Flags allow running the solver on non-standard input.
+  * `-ofalse` for handling tree files without OTT ids
+  * `T` for handling subproblems without a taxonomy.
+  * `S` writes out a standardized subproblem instead of running a solver.

 ## Miscellaneous tree manipulations and tree statistics

 ### Calculating stats for the subproblems